-To illustrate the difference between legacy and zero-trust architectures, independent analyst John Fruehe pointed to the post-9/11 airport security model.
+To illustrate the difference between legacy and zero-trust architectures, independent analyst John Fruehe pointed to the airport security model.
 Travelers must show their personal identification to gain access to departure areas inside a well-defined perimeter.
 As in traditional network environments, once they've received authentication, they can put away their credentials and are free to roam the restricted zone.
-"99.99% of the time, that model is fine," Fruehe said.
+"Ninety-nine-point-nine-nine percent of the time, that model is fine," Fruehe said.

-In the airport scenario, imagine travelers present their IDs and boarding passes at TSA's perimeter-based checkpoints as usual, Fruehe said.
-After this initial authentication, however, they encounter continuous, additional screenings as they make their way through the concourse, in and out of shops and restaurants, toward their respective gates and onto their aircrafts.
+The zero-trust security model, however, tries to account for the calamitous .01% of instances by continually querying traffic both outside and within the network.
+In the airport scenario, imagine travelers present their IDs and boarding passes at the Transportation Security Administration (TSA) perimeter-based checkpoints as usual, Fruehe said.
+After this initial authentication, however, they encounter continuous additional screenings as they make their way through the concourse, in and out of shops and restaurants, toward their respective gates and onto their aircrafts.